chandco/ollie-dabbous-ampersand/partials/copy/canapes.md

 ## Canapés

-- Peas & Mint
+- Gem lettuce, lemon balkm and pickled rose petals
-- Burrata with fennel pollen and confit tomato
+- Smoked butter croquettes with wild mushrooms and thyme
-- Barbecued runner beans, savoury pine nut praline, sheep's milk curds and marigold shoots
+- Potted shrimp on toast with coastal herbs